-- 1. Sites designated as Local Green Space are listed in Appendix 8 and defined on the Policies Map. - The sites listed in Appendix 8 and any Local Green Space sites designated in a subsequently adopted DPD or Neighbourhood Plan - will be protected from any development that causes harm to the "special qualities" of the site, as defined in the Statement of Significance. - Development on land designated as Local Green Space is considered as inappropriate, and will only be granted planning permission in the following very special circumstancesExceptions to this are: - (a) Buildings for agriculture and forestry. - (b) Art installations or the provision of appropriate facilities for outdoor sport, outdoor recreation, and cemeteries; provided that they preserve the openness of the Local Green Space and do not conflict with the purposes of including land within it. - (c) The re-use of a building that is of permanent and substantial construction. - (d) The extension or alteration of a building, provided that it does not result in disproportionate additions over and above the size of the original building. - (e) The replacement of an existing building; provided that the new building is for the same use and not materially larger than the one it replaces. - (f) Engineering operations.
+- 1. Sites designated as Local Green Space are listed in Appendix 8 and defined on the Policies Map. - 2.
+The sites listed in Appendix 8 and any Local Green Space sites designated in a subsequently adopted DPD or Neighbourhood Plan will be protected from any development that causes harm to the "special qualities" of the site, as defined in the Statement of Significance. - 3.
+Development on land designated as Local Green Space is considered inappropriate.
+Exceptions to this are: - (a) Buildings for agriculture and forestry. - (b) Art installations or the provision of appropriate facilities for outdoor sport, outdoor recreation, and cemeteries; provided that they preserve the openness of the Local Green Space and do not conflict with the purposes of including land within it. - (c) The re-use of a building that is of permanent and substantial construction.
+56 - (d) The extension or alteration of a building, provided that it does not result in disproportionate additions over and above the size of the original building. - (e) The replacement of an existing building; provided that the new building is for the same use and not materially larger than the one it replaces. - (f) Engineering operations.

-5.1695.182 The planning system has, for many years, protected areas of open space and land of high environmental value.
+- 5.185 The planning system has, for many years, protected areas of open space and land of high environmental value.
 Local Green Space is a discretionary planning designation formally introduced by the NPPF (2012).
-It enables communities to identify areas of land that are of particular local importance and merit extra protection.

-5.1705.183 By designating land as Local Green Space local communities are able to rule out new development on the land, other than in very special circumstances.

-5.1715.184 Local Green Space can only be considered for designation in a Local Plan or Neighbourhood Plan.
+It enables communities to identify areas of land that are of particular local importance and merit extra protection. - 5.186 By designating land as Local Green Space local communities are able to rule out new development on the land, other than in very special circumstances. - 5.187 Local Green Space can only be considered for designation in a Local Plan or Neighbourhood Plan.
 The NPPF is clear that the designation of a site as Local Green Space should be consistent with wider plan objectives (paragraph 101) and that the designation must be capable of enduring beyond the end of the plan period.
-It should also complement investment in homes, jobsjobs, and other essential services.
+It should also complement investment in homes, jobs, and other essential services. - 5.188 The formal designation of land as Local Green Space is not appropriate for many green or open spaces.
+To qualify a site must be: - In reasonably close proximity to the community it serves.

-&lt;sup>58 For new dwellings the phrase "permanent and substantial construction" will not normally include timber buildings or structures, as these will normally require significant modification to be considered habitable.
+56 For new dwellings the phrase "permanent and substantial construction" will not normally include timber buildings or structures, as these will normally require significant modification to be considered habitable.